 Malvern is a somewhat small city located in the state of Arkansas.
 With a population of 10,928 people and two constituent neighborhoods, Malvern is the 37th largest community in Arkansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Malvern is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Malvern is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Malvern who work in teaching (12.84%), office and administrative support (10.38%), and sales jobs (9.04%).
+Malvern is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Malvern is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Malvern who work in office and administrative support (12.46%), sales jobs (10.26%), and teaching (10.13%).

-The per capita income in Malvern in 2010 was $15,997, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
-This equates to an annual income of $63,988 for a family of four.
-However, Malvern contains both very wealthy and poor people as well.
+The per capita income in Malvern in 2010 was $14,202, which is low income relative to Arkansas and the nation.
+This equates to an annual income of $56,808 for a family of four.

 Malvern is an extremely ethnically-diverse city.
 The people who call Malvern home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Malvern residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Malvern include German, English, Italian, and Scots-Irish.
+Important ancestries of people in Malvern include German, English, European, and Italian.

 The most common language spoken in Malvern is English.
 Other important languages spoken here include Spanish and German.